newchuyalong/libgdx-learning/Contributing.md

 If your class is explicitly thread-safe, mention it in the Javadoc.
 The default assumption is that classes are not thread-safe, to reduce the amount of costly locks in the code base.

 ### Performance Considerations
 Libgdx is meant to run on both desktop and mobile platforms, including browsers (JavaScript!).
-While the desktop HotSpot VM can take quit a beating in terms of unnecessary allocations, Dalvik and consorts don't.
+While the desktop HotSpot VM can take quite a beating in terms of unnecessary allocations, Dalvik and consorts don't.

 A couple of guidelines: